5upernova-heng/EventManager-Frontend/README.md

 ### To Do List

+- Show map node when choosing location
-- Show Map node with tooltips on the map, and clickable
+- Make map node clickable
-- Adjust the main map's edges
+- Calculation button should only show when both locations are set
 - Show inside view of some buildings.

 ### 进度一览